gooddata/gooddata-ui-sdk/libs/sdk-backend-mockingbird/api/sdk-backend-mockingbird.api.md

     [dataViews: string]: any;
 };

+// Warning: (ae-internal-missing-underscore) The name "InsightRecording" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type InsightRecording = {
+    obj: IInsight;
+};

 // Warning: (ae-internal-missing-underscore) The name "LegacyExecutionRecording" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal @deprecated